jaredlandau/Vesuvius-Grandprize-Winner-Plus/README.md

 * Refactored inference_timesformer.py
 * Merged eval_scrolls and train_scrolls directories, to prevent data duplication
 * Cleaned up home directory to simplify user experience

+## Contact
+Feel free to contact me on Discord if you have any questions at all (@tetradrachm).

 ## License